Whether you are a part-time blogger or a full-time blogger, you should produce content that has proven to work and will work.

 So, here’s how to find informational long-tail keywords that are easy to rank.
-At the top of the organic keywords report, you can find a tool to filter keywords.
+You can find a tool to filter keywords at the top of the organic keywords report.

-Add any relative clause word such as how, what, who, which, when, why as shown the screenshot below.
+Add relative clauses such as how, what, who, which, when, and why, as shown in the screenshot below.

 After making the necessary changes, click on the “Apply” button.
 Here are a few “How-to” keywords with high monthly search volumes.

-Here are the long-tail keywords that bring high targeted visitors customers!
+Here are the long-tail keywords that bring high-targeted visitors to customers!

-If you build a niche website and monetize it through a CPC advertising program such as Google Adsense, these keywords will be helpful to increase earnings.
-If you want to find keywords of a single blog post, you can add its URL to generate keywords within the top 20 results.
+If you build a niche website and monetize it through a CPC advertising program such as Google Adsense, these keywords will help increase earnings.
+If you want to find keywords for a single blog post, you can add its URL to generate keywords within the top 20 results.

 I am currently using a Semrush Pro account.
 So I can export more than 10,000 keywords at once, and 3000 reports a day.
 That is a lot of keywords!

 If you want to test Semrush Pro account features and save $119.95, you can create your free Semrush Pro account by clicking this link.
-Learn how to upgrade from Semrush free account to a Pro account by reading these instructions.
+By reading these instructions, you can learn how to upgrade from Semrush free account to a Pro account.

 Step #3: Write content

-As you found your competitors’ keywords, the NEXT step is to write a thorough and informative blog post using those keywords.
+As you found your competitors’ keywords, the NEXT step is to write a thorough and informative blog post.
 But, before writing articles, you might find the keyword difficulty scores of keywords.

 Step #1: Go to Semrush Keyword Difficulty Checker and enter your keyword(s).
 Then click on the “Show Difficulty” button.